MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcpropertygridctrl-class.md

 ### Return Value

 The bounding rectangle of the property grid control.
-This rectange does not include the description area and header.
+This rectange doesn't include the description area and header.

 ### Remarks

-## <a name="getproperty"></a> CMFCPropertyGridCtrl::GetProperty
+## <a name="getproperty"></a> `CMFCPropertyGridCtrl::GetProperty`

 Retrieves a pointer to the property object that corresponds to the specified index of an item in a property grid control.